0day-ci/linux/Documentation/filesystems/directory-locking.rst

 3) object removal.
 Locking rules: caller locks parent, finds victim, locks victim and calls the method.
 Locks are exclusive.

+4) link creation.
+Locking rules: lock parent, check that source is not a directory, lock source and call the method.
+Locks are exclusive.

+5) rename() that is _not_ cross-directory.
+Locking rules:

-4) rename() that is _not_ cross-directory.
-Locking rules: caller locks the parent and finds source and target.
-In case of exchange (with RENAME_EXCHANGE in flags argument) lock both.
-In any case, if the target already exists, lock it.
-If the source is a non-directory, lock it.
-If we need to lock both, lock them in inode pointer order.
+	* Caller locks the parent and finds source and target.
+	* In case of exchange (with RENAME_EXCHANGE in flags argument) lock both the source and the target.
+	* If the target exists, lock it,  If the source is a non-directory, lock it.
+If we need to lock both, do so in inode pointer order.
-Then call the method.
+	* Call the method.

 All locks are exclusive.
 NB: we might get away with locking the source (and target in exchange case) shared.

-5) link creation.
+6) rename() that _is_ cross-directory.
+The trickiest in the whole bunch.
 Locking rules:

-	* lock parent
-	* check that source is not a directory
-	* lock source
-	* call the method.

-All locks are exclusive.

-6) cross-directory rename.
-The trickiest in the whole bunch.
-Locking
-rules:

 	* lock the filesystem
 	* lock parents in "ancestors first" order.